echaostemple/echaostemple.github.io/temple/bible.md

 <br/>

 Oh, I'm sorry.
 Did I depress you?
 Was I too nihilistic and pessimistic for you?
 I wish I could've answered that question with a more pink-y, flower-y world view.
 But, sadly, I cannot.
-So bare with me.
+So bear with me.

 Well, first things first, this is NOT a plea for Anarchism.
 Anarchism is NOT the answer.
 You will never take down the Meta or the Big Box.
 Simply, because there's no Meta or Big Box.